Samson: Islamic literature

-Abu Ishaq al-Tha'labi featured al-Tabari's narration in his tafsir with more extensive details, where the Nisba (onomastics) of Samson was "Shamsun ibn Masuh".
-Furthermore, Abu Ishaq added the raids of Samson against the paganic kingdom were happened for the span of 1,000 month and killed "thousands of infidels", where it became a proverb in the saying "better than a thousand months" for the Laylat al-Qadr (Night of Power) which believed by Muslims as a moment of night where every good deeds and faith observance multiplied for more than 1,000 months.
+Abu Ishaq al-Tha'labi featured al-Tabari's narration in his tafsir with more extensive details, where the nisba of Samson was "Shamsun ibn Masuh".
+Furthermore, Abu Ishaq added the raids of Samson against the pagan kingdom were happened for the span of 1,000 month and killed "thousands of infidels", where it became a proverb in the saying "better than a thousand months" for the Laylat al-Qadr (Night of Power) which believed by Muslims as a moment of night where every good deeds and faith observance multiplied for more than 1,000 months.

-Ibn Kathir has recorded in his Tafsir Ibn Kathir that the interpretation of the Qur'an episode Al-Qadr verses 3-4 was about the lifetime of Samson, who goes to Jihad (religious war) for the span of 1,000 month (83 years).
-Badr al-Din al-Ayni mentioned in his work of Umdat al-Qari Hadiths of Sahih al-Bukhari exegesis, about the similar episode of the religious war done by Samson in 1,000 month.
-Meanwhile, Tafsir al-Tha'labi work by Ahmad ibn Muhammad al-Thalabi also recorded this narration about Samson episode in Al-Qadr chapter interpretation.
-Aahmad al-Thalabi also interpreted that Samson was considered as one of Prophets and messengers in Islam and bestowed honorific Peace Be Upon Him for Samson.
+Ibn Kathir stated in his Tafsir Ibn Kathir that an episode in verses 3–4 of the surah al-Qadr of the Qur'an was about the lifetime of Samson, who goes to jihad (religious war) for the span of 1,000 month (83 years).
+Badr al-Din al-Ayni in his work Umdat al-Qari and Ahmad ibn Muhammad al-Thalabi in his Tafsir al-Tha'labi also associated Samson with this Qur'anic verse.
+Ahmad al-Thalabi also stated that Samson was one of the prophets and messengers in Islam and applied the honorific "Peace Be Upon Him" to him.
 Tha'labi traced his interpretation to Wahb ibn Munabbih.